 Timeframe for application:

-- Deadline for submitting application is January 1, 2018.
+- Deadline for submitting an application is January 1, 2019.

 Gillette Children's Specialty Healthcare’s Pediatric Residency is accredited by the American Physical Therapy Association as a post-professional residency program for physical therapists pediatrics.